ntsd/sdp-compact/README.md

 - Shorten WebRTC SDP.
 - Options to fixed parameters for both offer and answer side.
-- Compress with zlib deflate then base64.
+- Compress with zlib deflate.
+- Bytes based allow to choose any encoding.

 ## Installation